open-telemetry/community/governance-charter.md

 evaluating independence of corporate subsidiaries) a majority of all non-involved Governance Committee members will decide.

-### Initial Election

-Because of the need to bootstrap a staggered election cycle, some of the initial committee members will only serve a single year term.
-These two people will be selected from the "lowest vote getters" from the four non-continuity committee members in the initial election.

-The bootstrap committee will operate the election and circulate a timeline for nominations, and the vote.

 ### Special Elections

 In the event of a resignation or other loss of a governance committee member, a